 All secondary education students must complete 11 Candidate Assessments, as well as eight program assessments specific to biology.
 These assessments are a part of the education courses in the curriculum as well as Biology 110 and Student Teaching.
 During the 2008/2009 academic year, Christie Magoulias developed a LiveText system for documenting performance of our students in meeting the specific requirements for accreditation within NCATE for the National Science Teachers Association.
 Rubrics were developed to track performance meeting the requirements, with proficient performance required and commendable performance exceeding requirements.
-Both of the secondary education students who completed last year are now teaching biology in high schools.
-We had two biology students who completed student teaching this academic year, both receiving proficient and commendable ratings.
-A third student completed his certification requirements in the PACE program and successfully met the content area, student teaching, and APT exam requirements.
-All three have been hired to teach biology in fall 2016.
+One Biology Education student completed the requirements with a commendable rating and has been hired as a high school teacher this year.